GurYN/ccproxy/README.md

 {"model": "haiku", "messages": [...]}
 ```

-**C. Persistent session** — first request's workspace (from A or B) sticks to the session id and is reused until TTL:
+**C. Persistent session.** First request's workspace (from A or B) sticks to the session id and is reused until TTL:

 ```
 X-CC-Session: my-chat-abc